 To order copies of the above resources, please complete and submit a SUN Publications Order Form.

-It is the Employer’s responsibility to ensure that Committee Co-Chairs and representatives are trained to properly meet their obligations under the Act and Regulations.
-Under the Act, Committee members and Representatives are provided five (5) days of educational leave (paid work time) each year to acquire such training.
+It is the Employer’s responsibility to ensure that committee co-chairs and representatives are trained to properly meet their obligations under the Act and Regulations.
+Under the Act, committee members and representatives are provided five days of educational leave (paid work time) each year to acquire this training.
 The general Level 1 and Level 2 OHC courses are available through WorkSafe Saskatchewan (www.worksafe.ca).

-However, workplace safety within a healthcare environment is unique.
-The SASWH provides safety training specific for employees, supervisors, employers and committee members working in healthcare.
-Training provided by the SASWH includes, but is not limited to:
+However, workplace safety in a healthcare environment is unique.
+The SASWH provides safety training specific to healthcare employees, supervisors, employers and committee members.
+Training provided by the SASWH includes but is not limited to: